erezfree29/scrapper/README.md

 ## 📝 License

-This project has no licence.
+This project has an Mit License ,description can be found in the license file in the root directory.